Click (TV programme)

-Click (formerly Click Online) is a BBC television programme which was broadcast between 6 April 2000 and 22 March 2025, covering technology news and developments in the world of technology and the Internet.
+Click, originally Click Online, is a BBC television programme which was broadcast between 6 April 2000 and 22 March 2025, covering technology news and developments in the world of technology and the Internet.
 Its first presenter was Stephen Cole.
 Its final presenters were Spencer Kelly and Lara Lewington.

 Since its debut on 6 April 2000, it broadcast a new episode every week, marking its 1,000th episode on 6 July 2019.

 In October 2024, the channel announced it was to axe the programme after 25 years, alongside its interview show HARDtalk.
 Spencer Kelly, the lead presenter of the programme, later confirmed on social media that he had “filmed his final piece for the programme”.
 This episode was broadcast on 15 March 2025, with the programme's final episode airing a week later.

 A successor to the show, Tech Now, launched on 29 March 2025.

 Format

-Each episode is introduced by the presenters, Spencer Kelly and Lara Lewington, and features reports about technology developments all over the world by a group of BBC contributors.
-Reports cover a variety of 'tech' subjects, including consumer technologies and issues, social impact of emerging technologies, video games, and innovations in mobile technology.
+Each episode was introduced by the presenters, Spencer Kelly and Lara Lewington, and featured reports about technology developments all over the world by a group of BBC contributors.
+Reports covered a variety of 'tech' subjects, including consumer technologies and issues, social impact of emerging technologies, video games, and innovations in mobile technology.

-The show currently features a "Week in Tech" segment, compiling the week's biggest news in the technology area.
+The last shows featured a "Week in Tech" segment, compiling the week's biggest news in the technology area.

 The programme previously included Webscape, a closing segment hosted by Kate Russell recommending new and useful websites.
 This segment was dropped but Russell continued doing general reporting for the show.

-There are different editions of the programme, two 30-minute programmes (shown on UK feed of BBC News channel), a global edition (international feed of BBC News channel), and a 15-minute version (BBC One and UK feed of BBC News channel during BBC Breakfast).
-A four-minute version also appears on BBC World News at varying times of the week.
+There were different editions of the programme, two 30-minute programmes (shown on UK feed of BBC News channel), a global edition (international feed of BBC News channel), and a 15-minute version (BBC One and UK feed of BBC News channel during BBC Breakfast).
+A four-minute version also appeared on BBC World News at varying times of the week.

 BBC World Service used to broadcast a weekly sister radio show, Digital Planet, which, for a time, shared the same name.
 This ended in March 2023.
 It was presented by Gareth Mitchell and contributors Bill Thompson, Ghislaine Boddington and Angelica Mari.

 Local versions

-Persian-speakers can also watch BBC Persian Click online and on BBC Persian TV presented by Nima Akbarpour.
-Further local versions are due to launch from Autumn 2018, including Click Tamil in October 2018, with the aim of having the show broadcast in up to 20 languages.
+Persian-speakers were also able to watch BBC Persian Click online and on BBC Persian TV presented by Nima Akbarpour.
+Further local versions were launched from Autumn 2018, including Click Tamil in October 2018, with the aim of having the show broadcast in up to 20 languages.